firstlookmedia/autocanary/README.md

 # AutoCanary

-A project by Micah Lee & Morgan Marquis-Boire

-## Overview
+AutoCanary is a simple, open source, desktop program for Windows, Mac, and Linux that makes the process of generating machine-readable, digitally signed warrant canary statements simpler.

-A warrant canary is a colloquial term for a published statement that a service provider has **not** received legal process that it is prohibited from disclosing to the public, such as a national security letter.
-Once a service provider does receive legal process that includes a non-disclosure order, the speech prohibition goes into place, and the canary statement is removed.
+A warrant canary is the colloquial term for a published statement that a service provider has **not** received legal process that it is prohibited from disclosing to the public, such as a national security letter.
+Once a service provider receives a legal request that contains a gag order, the canary statement is removed.
 For more information, see [EFF's Warrant Canary FAQ](https://www.eff.org/deeplinks/2014/04/warrant-canary-faq).

-AutoCanary is a simple, open source, desktop program for Windows, Mac, and Linux that makes the process of generating machine-readable, digitally signed warrant canary statements simpler.
+See the [AutoCanary website](https://firstlook.org/code/autocanary) to learn how to install it.
 See [these instructions](/BUILD.md) to turn the source code into a binary you can run.
-Binaries aren't provided yet.

 ## How it works